6 Amazing Day Trips From Naples, Italy

 Pompeii is one of Italy’s most popular tourist attractions, but you will want to make your way directly to the archaeological site ― the city itself is slightly underwhelming.
 Naples is the perfect base from which to explore Pompeii.
 It is well connected by train if you want to explore the ancient location on your own, or there are several organized tours that leave daily from Naples.

-How to get there: Take the Circumvesuviana Napoli-Sorrento line from Naples.
+How to get to Pompeii by train: take the Circumvesuviana Napoli-Sorrento line from Naples.

-How to get there:Take the Circumvesuviana train to Ercolano Scavi Station.
+How to get to Herculaneum by train: take the Circumvesuviana train to Ercolano Scavi Station.

 3. The Amalfi Coast

-How to get there: Take the Circumvesuviana Napoli-Sorrento line to Sorrento, and then purchase a bus ticket to Amalfi at the station.
+How to get to the Amalfi Coast by train: take the Circumvesuviana Napoli-Sorrento line to Sorrento, and then purchase a bus ticket to Amalfi at the station.

 Sorrento is an easy train ride away from Naples.
 Many people choose to make this city their base for exploring the Amalfi Coast and nearby islands.
 While it may be slicker and more tourist-friendly than Naples, it is also more expensive and somewhat less enthralling.
 If you are intent on exploring the Amalfi Coast and the island of Capri in more depth, then a night or two here may give you more time in the region and allow you to see most of the small coastal city.

-How to get there: Take the Circumvesuviana Napoli-Sorrento line to Sorrento.
+How to get to Sorrento by train: take the Circumvesuviana Napoli-Sorrento line to Sorrento.
 Ferries to Capri leave from the nearby port.

-How to get there: Daily ferries leave from Naples, Amalfi, Positano, and Sorrento.
+How to get to Capri by train: daily ferries leave from Naples, Amalfi, Positano, and Sorrento.

 6. Mount Vesuvius